Organic infant formula & feeding support

 Crustacean Shellfish (shrimp, crab and lobster)

-Starting in January 2023, sesame seeds will be added to the list as the ninth major food allergen.
+As of January 2023, sesame seeds were added to the list as the ninth major food allergen.

 Sesame allergy affects over 1 million Americans, prompting the passage of the FASTER (Food Allergy Safety, Treatment, Education, and Research) Act by Congress in April 2021.
-This will make sesame the ninth major food allergen.5,6 At that time, all foods with sesame seeds will need to be labeled, just like the current eight major allergens.4
+This makes sesame the ninth major food allergen.56

 When to introduce food allergens to your infant